 Students are encouraged to participate and take advantage of our sponsored events and organizations, including the Economics Research Seminar Series, the Economics Graduate Association (EGA), the CSULB Student Research Competition, the Annual Economics Poster Competition, and the Long Beach Regional Economic Forum.

-We are currently accepting applications for Fall 2022 admission.
+We are no longer accepting applications for Fall 2022 admission.
 Applications for Fall 2023 admission will open on October 1st.

 • For Domestic Applicants Fall 2023 applications will be accepted from October 1, 2022, to April 15, 2023.

 • For International Applicants Fall 2023 applications will be accepted from October 1, 2022, to March 15, 2023.

 • Admission decisions will be made on a rolling basis from March to May 2023.